-The Museum’s environmental history gallery, Great Southern Land, features minerals from Broken Hill collected by AG Smith, CV Latz and CM Chidley.
+The Museum’s environmental history gallery, Great Southern Land, features minerals from the Broken Hill area collected by AG Smith, CV Latz and CM Chidley.

 This display reinforces one of the main themes of the gallery – that the deep history and powerful forces of the continent are an ongoing influence on human society.